Healthcare15 min read

 FREE PTCE Exam Study GuideFree exam prep with practice questions & AI tutor

-The PTCB (Pharmacy Technician Certification Board) updated the exam effective January 6, 2026, based on a comprehensive 2024 Job Task Analysis (JTA) — a national survey of thousands of practicing pharmacy technicians that identified how the role has evolved.
-The 2026 changes emphasize:
+The PTCB (Pharmacy Technician Certification Board) updated the exam effective January 6, 2026, based on a comprehensive 2024 Job Task Analysis (JTA) - a national survey of practicing pharmacy technicians that identified how the role has evolved.
+The real 2026 changes are:

 Start Your FREE PTCE Prep (2026 Updated)

 Our course has been updated for the January 2026 content outline.
-Every chapter reflects the new domain weights, removed topics, and added material.
+Every chapter reflects the new domain weights and the updated topic list.

 Side-by-Side: Old vs. New PTCE Blueprint